workshopper/javascripting/problems/arrays/solution.md

 ---

-# YEAH, PIZZA ARRAY
+# YAY, A PIZZA ARRAY!

-Great, that is an array!
+You successfully create an array!

-In the next challenge we will experiment with manipulating arrays.
+In the next challenge we will explore filtering arrays.

 Run `javascripting` in the console to choose the next challenge.